arinkulshi/diet_recommendation_tool/README.md

-# Nutrition and Diet Recommendation Tool - Database Setup
+# Nutrition and Diet Recommendation Tool

-This repository contains a Docker-based SQLite database setup for a nutrition and diet recommendation application.
+This repository contains a complete Docker-based application stack for a nutrition and diet recommendation tool, including database, backend API, and frontend user interface.

+## System Architecture

+The application consists of three main components:

+1. **SQLite Database** - Stores all nutrition data and user information
+2. **Node.js Backend API** - Provides data access and business logic
+3. **React Frontend** - Delivers the user interface

 ## Database Structure